Sunjung Kim: Career

 Kim was a Co-Artistic Director of ROUNDTABLE: The 9th Gwangju Biennale (Korea, 2012), for which her research explored the multiple layers of histories and narratives that enclose possibilities of intimacy, autonomy and anonymity within the urban sphere.

+Kim was a member of the international jury that selected Lithuania as recipient of the Golden Lion for best national participation at the Venice Biennale in 2019.